GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/otp.md

 # One-Time Password (OTP) Authentication

 ## Overview
-This document will explain how to configure the Gluu Server for a two-step authentication process with username and password as the first step, and HOTP as the second step.
+This document will explain how to configure the Gluu Server for a two-step authentication process with username and password as the first step, and HOTP/TOTP as the second step.

 ## Prerequisites
 - A Gluu Server ([installation instructions](../installation-guide/index.md));